kgelli/kgelli/README.md

 # Hi there!
 I'm Kusal Gelli 👋

 ## 🎓 About Me
-I'm a Master's student in Computer Science at Georgia State University, passionate about Machine Learning, Data Science, and Cloud Computing.
+Master's student in Computer Science at Georgia State University, passionate about Data, DevOps and Cloud Computing.

 ## 🛠️ Tech Stack